Common myna: Australia

 In Australia, the common myna is an invasive pest.
 They are often the predominant bird in urban areas along the whole east coast.
 In a 2008 popular vote, the bird was named "The Most Important Pest/Problem" in Australia.
 They have earned the nickname "flying rats", due to their numbers and their scavenging behaviour.
 They are also known as "the cane toad of the sky".
 However, there is little scientific consensus concerning the extent of its impact on native species.

 The common myna was first introduced to Australia between 1863 and 1872, in Victoria, to control insects in the market gardens of Melbourne.
-The bird is likely to have spread to New South Wales (where it is currently most populous) at around the same time, but documentation is uncertain.
+At about the same time, the bird is likely to have spread to New South Wales, where it is currently most populous, but documentation is uncertain.
 The bird was later introduced to Queensland as a predator of grasshoppers and cane beetles.
 Common myna populations in Australia are now concentrated along the eastern coast around Sydney and its surrounding suburbs, with sparser populations in Victoria and a few isolated communities in Queensland.
-During 2009 several municipal councils in New South Wales began trials of catching myna birds in an effort to reduce numbers.
+During 2009, several municipal councils in New South Wales began trials of catching myna birds in an effort to reduce numbers.

-The myna can live and breed in a wide range of temperatures, ranging from the harsh winters of Canberra to the tropical climate of Cairns.
-Self-sustaining populations have been found in regions with a mean monthly warmest temperature no less than 23.2 C and a mean monthly coldest temperature no less than -0.4 C, implying that the common myna could spread from Sydney northward along the eastern coast to Cairns, and westward along the southern coast to Adelaide, but not to Tasmania, Darwin or the arid interior regions.
+The myna can live and breed in a wide range of temperatures, ranging from the frosty winters of Canberra to the tropical climate of Cairns.
+Self-sustaining populations have been found in regions with a mean monthly highest temperature no less than 23.2 C and a mean monthly lowest temperature no less than -0.4 C, implying that the common myna could spread from Sydney northwards along the eastern coast to Cairns, and westwards along the southern coast to Adelaide, but not to Tasmania, Darwin, or the arid outback regions.